Design a living room in Scandinavian style with AI

 • Adding too much styling clutter on open shelves, which breaks the calm.

 Primary functions.
 Hosting guests, relaxing, watching TV or reading, and often serving as the first room visitors see.
-Must feel inviting within two seconds of entering.
+The layout should support the room's real circulation and everyday use.

-Adapting Scandinavian to a Small Living Room
+Adapting Scandinavian style to a small living room

 Scandinavian vs. Modern

-See Modern Living Room →
+See Modern for a living room →

 Scandinavian vs. Farmhouse

-See Farmhouse Living Room →
+See Farmhouse for a living room →

 What is a Scandinavian living room?